Sample plan

 Jiufen

 A gold-mining mountain town turned atmospheric tourist village.
 Narrow stone stairs, hanging red lanterns, tea houses perched over the sea.
-A-Mei Tea House at Shu Qi Road is the most Instagrammed — but also 40-min wait on weekends.
+A-Mei Tea House at Shu Qi Road is the inspiration for Yubaba's bathhouse in 'Spirited Away' — Instagram-canonical angle, 40-min wait on weekends.
 Siidcha or Jioufen Teahouse are quieter and equally scenic.
+Tea + snacks at the tea house ($10) is the experience to have — the host explains tea ceremony, you watch mist rise over the valley, the distant Pacific lighthouse start to blink.

 Tip: Go on a weekday.
 Avoid Saturday — Jiufen becomes a bus-tour mob.